 Tip: If you have graders, TAs, or other assistants, they can access and assign grades on the online grade submission form if they have been added as administrators to the grade book.

 If you think the grading option for your class is incorrect, please contact your Time Schedule Coordinator.

-To submit final grades for your class using the online grade submission form, follow these steps:
+To submit final grades using the online grade submission form, follow these steps:

 - From the Catalyst account page, click the name of the grade book you wish to work with.
 You will move to the main view of the grade book.